goern/mattermost-openshift/README.md

 This is instant mattermost application for OpenShift Origin 3.

-The license applies to all files insinde this repository, not mattermost itself.
+The license applies to all files inside this repository, not mattermost itself.

 ## Prerequisites